Get Support

 How soon can I get the Brixadi injection in New Mexico?

-Eligible patients with Medicaid of New Mexico, BCBS NM Turquoise Medicaid, or UHC NM Turquoise Medicaid can typically get their first Brixadi shot within 2-3 business days.
+Eligible patients with Medicaid of New Mexico, BCBS NM Turquoise Medicaid, UHC NM Turquoise Medicaid, Molina NM Turquoise Care or Presbyterian NM Turquoise Medicaid can typically get their first Brixadi shot within 2-3 business days.
 Patients with other insurance plans will need to wait 2-4 weeks to allow for insurance prior authorization and shipment.

 How soon can I get the Brixadi injection in North Dakota?